What to do if your 2020 Cherokee County NC Tax Value is High

 Appraisals are often viewed as the end-all for determining the value of your home.
 It doesn’t matter whether you’re looking to find the value of your chalet, traditional home, cabin, land, or other type of real estate from the mountains of Murphy, North Carolina all the way to the sandy shores of the coast, fact is, that’s not necessarily the truth.

 Appraisals are usually for honest, genuine reasons.
 Don’t be confused though – an over inflated appraisal of your real estate won’t help sell your property for an inflated value.
 Then on occasion, they’re for fraudulent reasons.
-If you’re considering selling your real estate and would like to know if an appraisal would help, you should read this article.

 Although con artists and fraudsters have dozens of schemes to steal property and money, numerous schemes rely on inflated appraisals – appraisals that claim the property is more valuable than it really is.